oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 ## Task 1: Enroll the incoming Oracle database into Oracle Key Vault

-1. Refresh the browser window on the right side of the page and log in to Key Vault as user **KVEPADMIN**
+1. Refresh the browser window on the right side of the remote desktop and log in to Key Vault as user **KVEPADMIN**

     For the password, execute the following command